 If any of the following conditions occur, this command shall be terminated with a Check Condition status and the Sense Key shall be set as indicated in the following table.
 This table does not provide an exhaustive enumeration of all conditions which may cause the Check Condition status.

+CONDITION SENSE KEY

-CONDITION SENSE K EY Invalid Logical Block Address Illegal note) Request (see
+Invalid Logical Block Address Illegal Request (see

+note)

-Target reset since the last command from this initiator Unit Attention
+Target reset since the last command from this initiator

+Unit Attention

-Overrun or other error that might Aborted Command be resolved by repeating the command
+Overrun or other error that might be resolved by repeating the command